-Eileen Brogan is an associate in the Litigation Department in the firm’s Washington, D.C. office.
+Eileen Brogan is an antitrust associate in the firm’s Washington, D.C. office.

-Ms. Brogan has experience counseling clients in antitrust enforcement actions.
-In the course of one antitrust representation, Ms. Brogan second-chaired several witness examinations as part of an FTC Part III trial.
+Ms. Brogan has experience counseling clients in all aspects of antitrust matters before antitrust enforcement authorities.
+Ms. Brogan regularly represents clients in securing clearance for proposed mergers and in contentious antitrust litigation matters.
+In the course of one antitrust representation, Ms. Brogan second-chaired several witness examinations as part of an FTC Part III trial challenging a proposed merger.
 Ms. Brogan also provides counsel to clients undergoing investigations, including those related to False Claims Act (FCA) qui tam litigation.

 Ms. Brogan’s pro bono experience includes representing clients seeking amended/additional special education services or alternative placement under the Individuals with Disabilities Education Act (“IDEA”).